 When glaciers move through mountains, the hills that aren’t completely removed are “drumlins”.
 These thick, low oval mounds point in the direction of the ice flow.

-Alpine glacier erode rocks and the unsorted glacial sediment is carried to the end of the glacier at a “terminal moraine”.
+Alpine glaciers erode rocks and the unsorted glacial sediment is carried to the end of the glacier at a “terminal moraine”.
 The endpoint where the glacier dumps rock and sediment is the point of furthest advancement.

 When glaciers dump sediment at the end of the glacier, it can choke the carrying capacity of streams.
-When glacial ice melts, it creates a braided streams with the flow of water winding back and forth.
+When glacial ice melts, it creates a braided stream with the flow of water winding back and forth.